 You’ve packed your clothes.
 You’ve zipped up your toiletries.
 Now the age-old question: What book should you bring?
-Perfect for long flights, layovers, beach time, or, say, to wile away an afternoon at a Parisian cafe, a book is truly the perfect travel companion.
+Perfect for long flights, layovers, beach time, or, say, to while away an afternoon at a Parisian cafe, a book is truly the perfect travel companion.

 It’s no wonder travelers are always in search of their next great read.
 Each month, Jinnie Lee and Maura Lynch, who together run STET, a website devoted to emerging writers and new books, present a few titles—some new, some that just feel relevant right now—that are worth bookmarking for your next trip.